Yale-Medicaid/Documentation/docs/data_science/project_organization.md

+# Project Organization

 Research projects are typically lengthy, require several revisions, and often outlast the tenure of the initial primary researcher.
 By maintaining consistency across projects, other researchers can readily contribute to revisions or new analyses for a project they did not initially work on.
 The following should act as general guidelines which have proven useful in the past and can be adapted.

 ## Yale Server
 Each researcher can create their own folder with their name in `D:\Groups\YSPH-HPM-Ndumele\Networks\` this way you have a dedicated place to work.

 ```
 Networks/